agilebits/onepassword-app-extension/README.md

 * Use our provided icons so users are familiar with what it will do.
 Contact us if you'd like additional sizes or have other special requirements
 * Enable users to set 1Password as their default browser for external web links.

+## Known Issues

+* Web pages never finish loading when the debugger is attached.
+After installing an updated app, you need to kill the process from XCode and then restart ACME Browser directly from your device.
+* You can only invoke the 1Password extension once per app launch.
+Subsequent calls to [UIActivityViewController presentViewController], will always have a nil `returnedItems` in the completion handler. radar://17669995

 ## References

 Apple Extension Guide
 NSItemProvider, NSExtensionItem, UIActivityViewController class references.

 ## Contact Us